 Karmala Kelpies are bred from old bloodlines concentrating on clever mustering dogs.
 Emphasis is put on a friendly, calm temperament, natural working ability and sufficient strength.
 The dogs are of good type, fed a raw diet for future soundness, and bred carefully to avoid known health problems as much as possible.
-The stud has been based in Queensland for over fourteen years.
+The stud has been based in Queensland for over seventeen years.

 My aim is to breed sensible dogs who can work naturally and cause their owners as few headaches as possible.
 I have no time for very excitable, stock-crazy animals.
 They must value their relationship with their handler and be prepared to keep him in the picture when working, even from a young age.
 Highly respected Kelpie breeder, John White, wrote in the WKC newsletter: